commschamp/commsdsl/README.md

 is licensed under [Apache v2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

-The generated code has no license, the vendor is free to pick any as long as it's compatibile with the [license](https://commschamp.github.io/licenses/) of the relevant [CommsChampion Ecosystem](https://commschamp.github.io) project.
+The generated code has no license, the vendor is free to pick any as long as it's compatible with the [license](https://commschamp.github.io/licenses/) of the relevant [CommsChampion Ecosystem](https://commschamp.github.io) project.